NVIDIA/aistore/docs/feature_flags.md

 Dload-Allow-Private-Egress           security-              allow downloader egress to private RFC1918/ULA addresses; loopback and link-local remain blocked
 S3-Redirect-Rebuild                  s3,compat,security-    allow S3 clients that rebuild redirected requests instead of following the Location URI (forbidden when AuthN or intra-cluster signing is configured)
 System-Reserved-KTLS                 perf,net,ops,compat    offload TLS transmit path to the kernel and enable Linux sendfile (reserved for internal use; may be redefined or removed at any time)
+S3-TensorFlow-Query                  s3,compat,integrity-   legacy TensorFlow: reinterpret '?' inside a decoded S3 object path as the start of query parameters

 Cluster config updated
 ```